Western Cuba itinerary

 Summary

 The itinerary I’ve listed here is more for the west of Cuba and the one we enjoyed.
-Your other option of course is to head south from Havana to the colonial landscape of Trinidad and then dive in Bahia de Cochinos, both of which we’ve heard great things about.
-The below itinerary though gets you more off the beaten tourist track and this was in particular something that we enjoyed so much about Cuba – a glimpse into that strange tangent the country has taken
+Your other option of course is to head south from Havana to the colonial landscape of Trinidad and then dive in Bahia de Cochinos.
+The below itinerary though gets you more off the beaten tourist track and this was in particular something that we enjoyed so much about Cuba – a glimpse into that strange tangent the country has taken.

 Highlights